ivanpondal/bluesteel/TESTS.md

 #### Only writes

-After a successful connection, the client sends a series of numbered messages to the server without expecting a reply.
+After a successful connection, the client sends a series of numbered messages to the server without expecting a response.

 | Test case | MTU | Throttling | In Background | ACK      | Distance | # Connections | # Messages |
 | --------- | --- | ---------- | ------------- | -------- | -------- | ------------- | ---------- |